Gotham City Sirens: "Division"

 Shortly thereafter all three women feel spurned and neglected by their men of choice, and Harley seeks out Catwoman to console her about her loving Batman, making an equivalence to her feelings for Joker, but Catwoman's discontent stirs anger in Harley, who goes to seek out vengeance on her ex-boyfriend.

 Harley betrays her two friends and breaks into Arkham with the goal of killing the Joker for abusing her as often as he did.
 Harley ultimately chooses to instead release Joker from his cell, and together the two orchestrate a violent takeover of the facility that results in most of the guards and staff members either being killed or taken hostage by the inmates.
 Harley and the Joker are eventually defeated by Batman and Catwoman, and Harley is last seen being wheeled away while bound in a straitjacket and muzzle.
 Shortly after this, Poison Ivy breaks into Harley's cell and attempts to kill her for her betrayal, but instead pities her and offers to free her if she helps kill Catwoman, who had left both of her fellow Sirens behind in Arkham to be captured.
 Harley and Ivy subsequently escape and try to exact revenge on Selina.
 A massive fight ensues, which ends with Catwoman revealing that since the group first came together, she had been using her connections with Batman to keep Harley and Ivy from being arrested and that she saw good in them and only wanted to help.
 Harley and Ivy allow Catwoman to go free.
 Just as Batman is about to arrest them, Catwoman helps the two of them escape and the series ends with all three members of the group going their separate ways.

 Aftermath

 In The New 52 reboot of DC's continuity, the Gotham City Sirens do not exist and are never mentioned as a group.
 In the new continuity, Catwoman received a new ongoing title written by Judd Winick and drawn by Gotham City Sirens artist Guillem March, Harley Quinn was now a member of the revamped Suicide Squad series, and Poison Ivy is featured in the new Birds of Prey.

+Revival

+In May 2024, DC Comics announced a four-issued weekly revival comic series of Gotham City Sirens coming out in August 2024, written by Leah Williams and pencilled by Matteo Lolli.
+It will feature Catwoman, Harley Quinn and Poison Ivy back as the same members of the title team, along with Punchline appearing in it as the series's main antagonist.